 Safe Haven Crisis Centre

-The centre is the first of its kind for North Somerset and was co-designed with input from local service users and clinicians.
-We still plan to open for face-to-face appointments when social distancing measures have been relaxed.
+The centre is the first of its kind for North Somerset and was co-designed with input from people with experience of using local mental health services and clinicians.

-You can also receive support from our North Somerset Wellbeing Service .
+You can also receive support from our North Somerset Wellbeing.
 This service is for anyone who needs mental health support outside of GP care.
 Using Wellbeing College type activities, sessions and cafes the service supports people in their recovery journey.
 The service tries to reduce the need to use mental health care specialists, and help people move from hospital back into successful community life.